markbirss/Tab5-Keyboard-as-USB-keyboard/README.md

 ### 🎨 Reference Photo Wire Colors
 Use this guide to match the custom wiring harness layout shown in the reference image above:

-### 🎨 Reference Photo Wire Colors
-Use this guide to match the custom wiring harness layout shown in the reference image above:

 | Signal | Custom Wire Color | Pin |
 | :--- | :--- | :--- |
 | **3V3** | 🟣 Purple |  5 |